 Membership for PhD Students

-Doctoral students admitted to the departments of Anthropology, Classics (concentration in Classical Archaeology), History of Art, Near Eastern Studies, History, and Medieval Studies or students of other programs with research interests in archaeology or material studies may become affiliates of CIAMS by completing two courses and requesting membership with the CIAMS Director of Graduate Studies.
+Doctoral students admitted to the departments of Anthropology, Classics (concentration in Classical Archaeology), History of Art, Near Eastern Studies, History, and Medieval Studies or students of other programs with research interests in archaeology or material studies may become affiliates of CIAMS by submitting a request to the CIAMS Director of Graduate Studies.
 A more formal relationship with the Institute is provided upon completion of the requirements for membership.

 - Access to CIAMS field and lab equipment;

 - Invitations to participate in CIAMS workshops that bring Cornell students and faculty together to engage substantively on emerging writing projects;

 - Enhanced opportunities to communicate closely with visiting scholars through participation in RadioCIAMS, the Institute’s podcast series;

 - Participation in CIAMS conferences and related publications;